-If you are struggling financially you can contact the University's Money Advisers for advice through firstpoint on 01905 542551 or by email at: firstpoint@worc.ac.uk
+If you are having problems meeting basic expenses contact the University's Money Advisers for advice through firstpoint Email: firstpoint@worc.ac.uk

 Dealing With Debts

 Don't Ignore Debts - if you are experiencing problems paying a bill, don't ignore it - get in touch with the creditor.
 You may be able to negotiate smaller payments.